 - One-on-one mentoring with NAASC PIs

 “Having a cohort to navigate the meeting was very useful to me.
 It allowed me to expand my network and interact with other underrepresented plant biologists.”

 “The conversation was rich and helpful in helping the group self-reflect on the conference.
 By going around the table during the dinner to provide an opportunity for everyone to speak about their careers, it allowed everyone to share their thoughts and provided insights into their experiences.
 This facilitated other conversations later in the meeting which were more targeted, focused and personal between individuals.”

-Learn more, apply and join us next year at ICAR 2021!
+Deadline: 28 February, 2021: Learn more, apply and join us next year at ICAR 2021!
 Note that for 2021 NAASC is raising (non-federal) funds to enable participation by DACA-status students, postdocs, or faculty in the new NAASC DACA Program.
-Awards programs will be announced in early 2021.
-Sign up for email notifications (“Join Email List”) and/or check the website in January 2021 for updates: http://icar2020.arabidopsisresearch.org
+Awards programs are announced!
+Deadline to apply: Sign up for email notifications (“Join Email List”) and/or go to: http://icar2020.arabidopsisresearch.org/funding.html